-Filing a grievance or appeal, or requesting a State Hearing will not count against you and will not impact the services you are receiving.
+Filing a Grievance or Appeal, or a State Fair Hearing will not count against you and will not impact the services you are receiving.
+PHC will not discriminate against you.
+Letting us know about your problem will help us improve services for all PHC members.
 When your grievance or appeal is complete, PHC will notify you and others involved of the final outcome.
-When your State Hearing is complete, the State Hearing Office will notify you and the provider of the final outcome.
+When your State Fair Hearing is complete, the State Fair Hearing Office will notify you and others involved of the final outcome.